Classification of Pulsars using Extreme Deconvolution: Introduction

 \section{Introduction}

-Pulsars are rotating neutron stars with pulsed radio emission, attributed to a rotating magnetic dipole.
-Ever since their first serendipitous discovery~\citep{Hewish}, a whole zoo of neutron stars with considerable diversity have been discovered throughout the electromagnetic spectrum.
-However, the most common manifestation of neutron stars are usually pulsars detected in radio waves.
-Pulsars have proved to be wonderful laboratories for a whole bunch of topics in Physics and Astronomy, such as exoplanets, gravitational waves, study of nuclear matter at high densities, dark matter, stellar evolution, probes of interstellar medium, etc~\citep{Blandford,handbook,Kasp,Desai,Manchester}.
+Neutron stars most commonly manifest themselves as radio pulsars.
+Pulsars are rotating neutron stars which emit pulsed radio emission.
+The zeroth-order model to explain the pulsed radio emission in pulsars is attributed to a rotating magnetic dipole, although the full details of the pulsar emission are much more complex and still not completely understood~\citep{Melrose20}.
+Ever since their first serendipitous discovery of a pulsar (neutron star)~\citep{Hewish}, a whole zoo of neutron stars with considerable diversity have been discovered throughout the electromagnetic spectrum.
+Pulsars have proved to be wonderful laboratories for a wide range of topics in Physics and Astronomy~\citep{handbook}.
+A few representative examples of these myriad connections of pulsars to the rest of Physics/Astrophysics include: Solid state physics~\citep{bhattacharya}, Plasma Physics and Fluid Mechanics~\citep{Blandford}, QED~\citep{Meszaros}, QCD~\citep{Alford} tests of General Relativity~\citep{Stairs03}, study of nuclear matter at high densities~\citep{Lattimer,Bagchi}, indirect probes of gravitational waves~\citep{Taylor}, exoplanets~\citep{Frail}, dark matter~\citep{Desai}, stellar evolution~\citep{Stairs04}, probes of interstellar medium~\citep{Frail94,Keith}, solar wind~\citep{Krishnakumar} etc.

-The two main observables which typically characterize a radio pulsar are its period ($P$) and period derivatives ($\dot{P}$).
-From these, one can derive estimates of their ages and magnetic fields.
+The two main observables which typically characterize a radio pulsar are its period ($P$) and period derivative ($\dot{P}$).
+From these, one can obtain approximate estimates of their ages and magnetic fields.
 Radio pulsars can be broadly classified into two types.
-The first category is classical radio pulsars with $P>0.2$ seconds, $\dot{P}$ between $10^{-16}$ and $10^{-13}$ seconds, magnetic fields between $10^{10}-10^{13}$ G. These pulsars are usually associated with supernova remnants.
-The second category is millisecond pulsars, with periods less than 0.2 seconds and $B<10^9$ G. The origin of these pulsars is different from the classical radio pulsar population, and these are believed to be the descendants of low-mass X-ray binaries~\citep{bhattacharya}.
+The first category is ordinary radio pulsars with periods greater than approximately 100 ms, $\dot{P}$ between $10^{-16}$ and $10^{-13}$, and magnetic fields between $10^{10}-10^{13}$ G. Most of these pulsars are in isolated systems and the youngest of them are usually associated with supernova remnants.
+The second category is millisecond pulsars, with periods shorter than approximately 100 ms and characteristic surface magnetic field $<10^{10}$ G. The origin of these pulsars is different from the classical radio pulsar population, and these are generally accepted to be the descendants of low-mass X-ray binaries~\citep{bhattacharya}.
 More than 250 millisecond pulsars have also been discovered in gamma rays by the Fermi-LAT satellite, some of which are new discoveries, and have not yet been detected in the radio~\citep{Acero}.
 As of now, the total number of known pulsars is close to 3,000 and we expect to discover about 20,000 new pulsars in the SKA era~\citep{Strappers}.